frenziek/maji-safi/README.md

-This is the repository for our SDP project.
+This is the repository for our SDP project. lalala